Alpha Tau Omega

 Alpha Tau Omega (ΑΤΩ), commonly known as ATO, is an American social fraternity founded at the Virginia Military Institute in 1865 by Otis Allan Glazebrook.
 The fraternity has around 250 active and inactive chapters and colonies in the United States and has initiated more than 229,000 members.
 VMI Cadets are no longer associated with the fraternity.
 In 1885, the VMI Board of Visitors ruled that cadets could no longer join fraternities based on the belief that allegiance to a fraternal group undermined the cohesiveness of and loyalty to the Corps of Cadets.

 Alpha Tau Omega represents one-third of the Lexington Triad, along with Kappa Alpha Order and Sigma Nu.
 The Fraternity does not have chapters or affiliations outside the United States.
 The fraternity's non-profit organization is The ATO Foundation, which provides scholarships to its members.

 History

 Alpha Tau Omega was founded at the Virginia Military Institute on September 11, 1865, by Otis Allan Glazebrook, Erskine Mayo Ross, and Alfred Marshall.
-Glazebrook's plan was to use Christian brotherly love as a way to help facilitate reconciliation between the North and South in the aftermath of the American Civil War.
+Glazebrook planned to use Christian brotherly love as a way to help facilitate reconciliation between the North and South in the aftermath of the American Civil War.

-Following Glazebrook, Marshall and Ross, there are two others who are considered "second founders": Thomas Arkle Clark, the first Dean of education at the University of Illinois who served the national fraternity president for all or parts of four terms, and Joseph R. Anderson who was president during a membership crisis.
+The charter members of Alpha Tau Omega initiated in the fall of 1865: